 Why would you go to the trouble of selecting (and paying) a bug bounty platform when you can simply host it on your own.
 I mean, just create a page with the relevant details and make some noise on social media.
 It obviously cannot fail, right?

-Well, that’s a neat idea right there, but look at it from the perspective of the hacker.
-Jostling for bugs is no easy task, as it requires several years of training, virtually limitless knowledge of things old and new, tons of determination, and more creativity than most “visual designers” have (sorry, couldn’t resist that one! :-P).
+Well, that's a neat idea right there, but look at it from the hacker's perspective.
+Jostling for bugs is no easy task, as it requires several years of training, virtually limitless knowledge of things old and new, tons of determination, and more creativity than most “visual designers” have (sorry, I couldn't resist that one! :-P).